campudus/tableaux/GETTING_STARTED.md

 ## 2.2.
 Data types & column kinds

-Each column has a specific data types defined in its `kind` field.
+Each column has a specific data type defined in its `kind` field.
 There are a number of different data types which will be described in this chapter.

 ### Primitive data types

-Currently there are a few primitive data types which can be described very easily.
+Currently there are a few primitive data types.
 All primitive data types can be used in a multi-language column or a language neutral column.

-* `text`, `shorttext`, and `richtext`
+* `text`, `shorttext` and `richtext`
 * `numeric` and `currency`
-* `date`, and `datetime`
+* `date` and `datetime`
 * `boolean`

 #### Examples